 Use the scissors to cut all the yarn loops.

 Now the shaping begins.
 The trimming is going to feel a little ruthless.
 The 3-D heart shape requires some sharp angles so be unafraid.
-I’m assuming this is what people who sculpt hedges feel like or hairdressers who get to do a drastic haircut.
+Perhaps this is what people who sculpt hedges feel like, or hairdressers who get to do a drastic haircut.

 Hold on to that long tail where it naturally comes out of the pom.
 It can act as a handle but also as means to protect it from getting trimmed.
 Start the trimming, create a steep angle of the bottom V of the heart.
 And remember, this is a 3-D shape.
 Envision a heart-shaped balloon if you need an example.